BERD-NFDI/assured/content/about/index.md

 ## Want to get involved?

 If you’re interested in learning more about the project, keep an eye on the News & Events for upcoming presentations and announcements.
-If you’re interesting in working with us or contributing to the project, please get in touch via [ADD ASSURED EMAIL].
+If you’re interesting in working with us or contributing to the project, please get in touch via [assured4sr@gmail.com](assured4sr@gmail.com).
 We’d love to hear from you!